halo/tron/README.md

 ### Background

-Train is a complete rewrite of its predecessor [operation](https://github.com/halo/operation).
+Tron is a complete rewrite of its predecessor [operation](https://github.com/halo/operation).
 I got inspired by the [deterministic](https://github.com/pzol/deterministic) gem, which is the follow-up of the [monadic](https://github.com/pzol/monadic) gem.

 `operation` is very useful, but the API was always a bit cumbersome.
-Additionally, there was no paradigm of chaining trains, i.e. run multiple trains but bail out if one of them fails.
+Additionally, there was no paradigm of chaining trons, i.e. run multiple trons but bail out if one of them fails.

 ### Requirements